iamKhang/storage-service/README.md

 This project includes Docker support for easy deployment:

 - `Dockerfile`: Multi-stage build for a production-ready container
-- `docker-compose.yml`: Configuration for running the service with all required environment variables
+- `docker-compose.yml`: Configuration for running the service with environment variables from `.env` file

 ### Building the Docker image manually